orangejuice/blog/data/activity/movie-澄沙之味-2015/record.en.md

 date: 2024-02-04 20:28:33+08:00
 douban:
   rating: 8.3
-  subtitle: 2015 / Japan France Germany / Drama / Naomi Kawase / Kirin Kiki
+  subtitle: 2015 / Japan France Germany / Drama / Naomi Kawase / Kirin Kiki,
     Masatoshi Nagase
 ---

-I believed that everything in this world could tell a story, even the sunshine and the wind could have their own tales.
+From the douban banner: I thought everything in this world has a story to tell, even the sun and the wind possess their own tales.